ppixiv/ppixiv/readme.md

 Features:

-- Images are enlarged by default (no extra click to zoom images every time).
+- Fast endless search results and an uncluttered image view.
 - One-click bookmarks and following.
+- Dark theme.
-- Download ugoira as an MKV.
+- Download Pixiv animations (ugoira) as an MKV.
 - Download manga pages as a ZIP.
-- Ugoira seeking.
+- Seek, pause and fullscreen animations.
 - Navigate search results with the mouse wheel or keyboard (pgup, pgdn).
+- Faster image loading.
 - Background image loading for fast navigation.
-- Pause, rewind and frame advance videos.
-- Light and dark theme.
-- Faster ugoira loading.
-- Better scaling for pixel art images (ドット絵).
+- Better scaling for pixel art.
+- Slideshow mode for viewing bookmarks.

 When viewing an image:

-- Hover the top-left of the window to see the UI.
-- Click to zoom, and drag to pan around.
+- Click to zoom and drag to pan around.
+- Right-click to like, bookmark, view the artist, edit bookmark tags, etc.
+- Right-click + mousewheel to adjust zoom.
-- Click videos to pause and unpause (or press space).
+- Click videos to pause and unpause.
 - Click the thumbnail icon to switch to the result list (or press escape).
-- Mouse wheel switches to the next/previous image.
+- Mouse wheel to go the next/previous image.
-- Press b to quick bookmark, B to bookmark privately, and v to like.
+- Double-click to toggle fullscreen.

 Other stuff:

 - Click the Pixiv icon in any page to view the regular page, and click the Pp icon in the corner to come back.
+- Automatically pan images (optional).
 - When viewing an image:
   Page down: move to the next image
   Page up: move to the previous image
   Home: jump to the first manga page
-  End: jump to the last manga page (useful to skip past very long posts)
+  End: jump to the last manga page (useful to skip past very long posts) ^B to quick bookmark, Alt-^B to bookmark privately, and ^V to like.
 - When playing a video:
   Home: rewind
+  Space: pause
-  Left/Right: frame advance
+  Q, W: frame advance
-  123456789: Change playback speed.
-5 is normal speed, 1-4 play in slow motion, and 6...9 speed the video up.
-- Tabs displaying a followed user have a yellow star in the icon.
-Bookmarked images show a star in the title text.

-These pages are supported:

-- Illustration viewing
+  1-9: set playback speed

+Supported pages:

+- Image and user searches
 - Artist work listings
 - Viewing bookmarks
-- Recommended works
+- Recommended works and users
-- Related works
+- Similar bookmarks, illustrations, artists
 - New following posts
-- Searching
 - Rankings

 Portions under MIT/BSD license as listed in source.
 All other code is in the